DomFlamLaw/Judgment-Premised-Processing/README.md

 ---

 ### Legal
-JPP provides a judgment discipline.
+CST:JPP provides a judgment discipline.
 It is **not** legal, medical, or administrative advice.
 Users remain responsible for their decisions and outcomes.

-© [YEAR] Dominic G. Flamiano, OP, JD.
+© [2026] Dominic G. Flamiano, OP, JD.
 All rights reserved.